umever/umever/README.md

 Here are some of the projects I've worked on:

-- gehna.world : Building e-commerce store for buying jewellery using Next js deployed to Vercel.
+- https://gehna.world : Building e-commerce store for buying jewellery using Next js deployed to Vercel.
 Built with a focus on performance, aesthetics, and user experience, the platform offers a seamless online shopping experience through a clean, responsive interface
 - Delta Maker: Its a Rust-based app that automates Delta Lake table creation in ADLS from Parquet files ingested via Fivetran HVR.
 Built with Tokio, deployed on AKS using Docker and KEDA, it replaced a Databricks-based solution and cut costs by $100K per quarter while maintaining performance and scalability.
 - Silver Streaming Application on Azure Synapse Analytics:  Its a PySpark framework on Azure Synapse that streams transactional SCD Type 2 data from Bronze (via Fivetran HVR) to Silver L1 using Spark merge operations.
 It improved efficiency and scalability while reducing costs by 25%.